Billy Beats

 William Edwin Beats (13 November 1871 – 13 April 1936) was an England international footballer.
 A centre-forward, he scored 150 goals in 403 league games in a 16-year career from 1891 to 1907.

-He began his career with Burslem Port Vale in 1891, and played in the inaugural season of the Second Division.
-He was sold on to Wolverhampton Wanderers for £80 in June 1895, and went on to pick up an FA Cup runners-up medal after playing in the 1896 FA Cup Final.
-Whilst with the club he won two England caps.
-He moved on to Bristol Rovers in 1903, and helped the club to the Southern League title in 1904–05.
-He made a return to Port Vale in August 1906, before he joined Reading the following year.
+He began his career with Burslem Port Vale in 1891 and played in the inaugural season of the Second Division.
+He was sold on to Wolverhampton Wanderers for £80 in June 1895 and went on to pick up an FA Cup runners-up medal after playing in the 1896 FA Cup final.
+Whilst with the club, he won two England caps.
+He moved on to Bristol Rovers in 1903 and helped the club to the Southern League title in 1904–05.
+He returned to Port Vale in August 1906 before joining Reading the following year.

 Early and personal life

 William Edwin Beats was born on 13 November 1871 in Wolstanton, Staffordshire.
 He was the fourth of six children to Edwin and Amelia; his father was a slater.
-He worked in the coal mines between the ages of thirteen and twenty.
+He worked in the coal mines between the ages of 13 and 20.
 He married Elizabeth Paulina Cousens in 1898 and had five children: Alice, John, Edwin (who also became a professional footballer), William and Lena.
-After retiring from football, he worked as licensed victualler.
+After retiring from football, he worked as a licensed victualler.
 He died on 13 April 1936 in Reading, Berkshire.